gvcallen/CMake-Template/README.md

 ## Conclusion

 That's it!
 I hoped you find this useful in some way.
 If you have any additions, suggestions, or bug-fixed, feel free to message/email me or submit a pull request.

+vector-of-bool also as a github.io at https://vector-of-bool.github.io/docs/vscode-cmake-tools/getting_started.html with more help on the CMake Tools extension, which I definitely recommend reading if you get the chance.
+But, of course, us IDE programmers do just want things DONE!
+So I understand if that's too much ;).

 Happy coding!